Skincare 101: Acne and Probiotics

 Although uncommon, there have also been some reports of contact dermatitis linked to the use of topical antibiotics.
 That risk may be higher if you have sensitive skin, a history of allergic reactions to skin treatments, or have used topical antibiotics repeatedly.

-Topical antibiotics like clindamycin should be used for the shortest amount of time possible, approximately three to four months.
-Using antibiotics long-term increases the risk of bacterial resistance.
+Topical antibiotics like clindamycin should be used for the shortest amount of time possible.
+Using topical antibiotics long-term increases the risk of bacterial resistance.

 AMPERNA Probiotic